Jump to section

 If you are going to be an effective leader, you have to be willing to acknowledge that as the world shifts, so does the landscape.

-Great leaders navigating dynamic organizational environments are on a trek to self-awareness, keeping questions like these as trail markers along the way.
+Great leaders navigating dynamic organizational environments are on a trek to self-awareness.
+They keep questions as trail markers along the way.